cijhho123/Food-Warehouse-Management-System/README.md

 # Food-Warehouse-Management-System
 BGU SPL course 1st assignment.
-Written in C++11.
+Written in C++11 and build with Makefile.

 # How to Run
 1. Clone the repository to your local machine.